 Police in Florida are investigating a man who reportedly shook or struck an 11-month-old baby so hard that the child suffered from blood clots and seizures.

-Regarding the 11-month-old’s case, a 31-year-old man was arrested in March on suspicion that he physically abusing his girlfriend’s daughter while he was alone with her for about 15 minutes while the child’s mother went into a store, according to media reports.
+Regarding the 11-month-old’s case, a 31-year-old man was arrested in March on suspicion that he physically abused his girlfriend’s daughter while he was alone with her for about 15 minutes while the child’s mother went into a store, according to media reports.
 When the baby’s mother came back to the car, the baby was asleep.
-But when the little girl woke up some time later, the mother said the child had trouble focusing when her name was called and kept “drifting off.”
+But when the little girl woke up sometime later, the mother said the child had trouble focusing when her name was called and kept “drifting off.”